-Scented flowers are key to a beautiful garden, and with the right selection of plants it’s possible to fill your outdoor space with fragrant flowers all year round.
+Scented flowers are key to a beautiful garden, and with the right selection of plants it’s possible to fill your outdoor space with scented flowers all year round.
 It adds another dimension beyond the visual.
-Luckily, there’s lots of choice and there are plenty of beautifully scented plants for every season.
+Luckily, there’s lots of choice and there are plenty of beautifully scented flowers for every season.
 Below we look into why flowers smell and why it’s so important for pollination and we asked plant expert Val Bourne to come up with a guide to choosing the best plants to have scent in the garden throughout the year and here is her recommended list.

 26 of the best scented plants